 Munda Biddi '18

-In October 2018 a small team of wounded and damaged ex-service men will set out to cycle unsupported…
+In October 2018 a small team of wounded and damaged ex-service men & woman set out to cycle unsupported…

 …from Ocean to Ocean

-along the 1,070km ancient and wild Munda Biddi trail that runs from Mundaring, near Perth Western Australia to Albany on the South Coast, in under 14 days.
+along the 1,070km ancient and wild Munda Biddi trail that runs from Mundaring, near Perth Western Australia to Albany on the South Coast.

 The name ‘Munda Biddi’ means path through the forest in the Noongar Aboriginal language.